-If you are looking for something that would promote ketosis but would also be easy for your gallbladder or liver, then you may be relieved to know that medium-chain fatty acids (MCTs) found in coconut, selected oils, and some dairy food are safe choices.
-MCTs like caproic acid, caprylic acid, capric acid, and lauric acids are compatible with individuals who suffer from sluggish liver and problematic gallbladder as well as those with related conditions like pancreatitis or Chron’s disease.
+If you are looking for something that would promote ketosis but would also be easy for your gallbladder or liver, then you may be relieved to know that medium-chain fatty acids (MCTs) found in coconut, selected oils, and some food are safe choices.
+MCTs like caproic acid, caprylic acid, and capric acid are compatible with individuals who suffer from sluggish liver and problematic gallbladder as well as those with related conditions like pancreatitis or Chron’s disease.
 This is because MCTs are easy to digest and do not require bile for them to be used by the body.
-And if you are in search of the best MCT that will support ketosis and weight loss, then caprylic acid is the one for you.
+Please take note that some references may categorize lauric acid as MCT but this type still needs bile for digestion and may be challenging for those with biliary issues.
+If you are in search of the best MCT that will support ketosis and weight loss, then caprylic acid is the one for you.
 Not all MCT’s are created equal and you need to find the one that your body likes best.

 Differences in MCT’s

 There are several main types of fatty acid oils found in coconut oil, but only the first 3 below behave in your body as real MCTs.
 This means that they bypass the metabolic burden of processing in the liver so they quickly become energy in your brain and muscles.
 This is what people look for on a keto diet.

 MCT’s or medium chain triglycerides get their name from the number of carbons in the molecular structure.